-Eufy 30C MAX has the same suction power and WiFi compatibility as Eufy 15C MAX.
-You’ll get Boundary Strips too, which will have the same effect as Roomba’s Virtual Wall.
+Eufy 30C MAX has the same suction power and WiFi compatibility as Eufy 15C MAX, plus it comes with Boundary Strips (similar to Roomba’s Virtual Wall).

-Each Roomba 600 model has the same body with a couple of internal spec changes.
+Each Roomba 600 model has the same body with minor internal spec changes.

 Roomba 614 doesn’t have WiFi.
 It’s the base model.

-Roomba 650 and 652 don’t have WiFi either.
-They’ve been discontinued by iRobot, but you can find them via third-parties.
+Roomba 650 and 652 don’t have WiFi.
+They’ve been discontinued by iRobot, but can be found via third-parties.

-Roomba 675 has WiFi so you can set the schedule with the app and use it with Alexa and Google Assistant.
+Roomba 675 has WiFi for scheduling via the app, and Alexa and Google Assistant compatibility.

 Roomba 690 has everything that 675 has and includes one virtual wall.